-BMW iX reliability & safety rating
+BMW iX review: reliability & safety rating

 The iX’s wealth of technology and safety features, paired with a five-star Euro NCAP rating, should reassure potential owners

 The iX is BMW’s latest flagship, built on a newly developed platform dedicated to electric cars and packed with technology.
 BMW owner satisfaction as reported in the most recent Driver Power survey may not reach the highs you’d expect for a premium German marque, but the iX matches the best-of-the-best in the electric car market when it comes to safety.

 The first BMW iXs only arrived with customers in November 2021, so the flagship SUV hasn’t been on the road long enough for us to get any sold reliability data yet – and neither have BMW’s other electric models using its fifth-generation eDrive technology: the i4 saloon, i7 limousine, or iX1 and iX3 SUVs.
 However, the German marque fared relatively well in the 2022 Driver Power owner satisfaction survey and managed to finish 16th out of 29 on the list of best car manufacturers.

 The iX passed its Euro NCAP crash tests with flying colours, garnering the maximum overall score of five stars, along with impressive individual ratings of 91 and 87% for adult and child occupant protection respectively.
 Protection of pedestrians and cyclists was rated at 73%, while the car's safety assist systems were rated at 81%.